 Grasshopper – Grasshopper is a virtual phone system that lets you run your business via mobile phones.
 Grasshopper works with your existing mobile and home phones so you never have to purchase, install or maintain expensive phone hardware.
 The system works by allowing you to create and customize extensions that forward calls to your home or mobile phones.
 For both a local and national presence, you can have toll-free and local numbers for your business.
 Other features include an auto-receptionist, music on hold, conference calling, call forwarding, call screening, voicemail and fax to email. grasshopper.com

-Jive – Jive small business phone systems are VoIP based and can accommodate as many as 100 users.
+Jive – Jive small business phone systems are VoIP based and offer high-end features at a more affordable price point.
 The phone system includes more than 100 features, including auto attendants, call monitoring, conferencing, corporate directories, custom greetings, on-hold music, dial-by-name and dial-by-extension options, call forwarding, call waiting, and caller ID.
-The service also offers unlimited extensions, speed dialing, message-waiting indicators, individual call logs, voicemail-to-email and virtual faxing. jive.com
+The service also offers unlimited extensions, conference bridges, speed dialing, message-waiting indicators, individual call logs, voicemail-to-email and virtual faxing. jive.com

 MegaPath – MegaPath offers nationwide voice solutions for single-site and multi-site businesses, including hosted voice over IP with unified communications, SIP trunking, PRI trunking and analog lines. megapath.com